afborchert/lilith/README.md

    (Please note that ^D represents CTRL-d and that the root password is not echoed.)

-7. In the next step we unpack the prepared tar archive into the _/tmp_ directory.
+ * In the next step we unpack the prepared tar archive into the _/tmp_ directory.
 This is the only location where sufficient space is left.
    The _modula.tar_ archive is available through _/dev/dr2_ (block device) and _/dev/rdr2_ (raw device) which need to be created first:

    ```
+   # cd /dev
+   # /etc/mknod dr2 b 0 4
+   # /etc/mknod rdr2 c 2 4
+   # cd /tmp
    # tar xf /dev/rdr2
    Tar: blocksize = 20
    tar: modula/ - cannot create